Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/rollback_hpns.md

 ## Roll back to a previous version

-You can rollback an upgrade if needed the same as if you [Uninstall a service pack](#Uninstal).
+You can rollback an upgrade if needed the same as if you Uninstall a service pack](#Uninstal).
 However, rolling back an upgrade takes Transfer CFT back to the previous version before the upgrade, so all transfers and configuration modifications that were performed since the upgrade are lost.

 ## Roll back and restore catalog